pittgoose/facebook-group-anon/README.md

 (Just use the date I supplied for Last Refresh.
 It will automatically be updated anyway later on.)

 ### 3: Create a form for users to submit their anonymous posts
 1. Add a new form called 'Anonymous Post Submission Form'.
+This URL is eventually shared with the members in your group.
 1. Give the form whatever Form Title you wish.
 1. Add a "short answer" question (I have "Please write a short subject line for your post" as the text, and I limited this field to 50 characters).
 1. Add a "paragraph" question (I have "Please write your post here" and I limited it to 3000 characters to make the moderators job less hellish).